Rinventor/Public-Transport-Mod-for-Minecraft-Java-edition/README.md

 The mod depends on Geckolib3 3.0.57 (or higher): https://www.curseforge.com/minecraft/mc-mods/geckolib/files/all?filter-game-version=2020709689%3A8203

 NB!
-For issues section and bugs, please provide a Minecraft crash log.
+For issues and bugs, please provide a Minecraft crash log if game crashes.
+Otherwise describe the issue.

 All necessary links: